-Cirrhosis deaths have grown significantly in recent years, and experts cite alcohol as a major cause of these fatalities.
+Cirrhosis deaths have grown significantly in recent years, especially among young people.
+Experts cite alcohol as a major cause of these fatalities.
 That’s according to a recent study published in the journal BMJ.

 The number of deaths linked to liver disease increased by 65 percent from 1999-2016.
 Moreover, adults aged 25-34 experienced the largest relative increase in mortality.
 Deaths rose in all but one state—Maryland—in the study’s timeframe.